 It would be difficult to find a greater contrast in movements united in function than those which exist between the opening chorus of C 195 and the gentle wafting of strings in the first aria of C 202; or, indeed, the recitative heralding C 210.
 Presumably there are a number of contributing factors, the first of which is the text which here proudly and boldly extols the Lord's holiness (although it may be noted that there are many examples in the religious cantatas where Bach conveys this quite effectively with lessened forces).
 The second must surely have been the wealth of Bach's patrons, willing and able to provide the expense for large numbers of professional musicians.
 The third, already alluded to above, relates to the high status and importance of the couple whose union is celebrated.

-The instrumental introduction (it cannot be called a ritornello theme because, although it provides most of the musical material, it is never again heard without the voices) is energetic and ebullient.
+The instrumental introduction (it cannot be called a ritornello theme because, although it provides most of the musical material, it is never again heard without the voices, a fairly common practice in the later cantatas) is energetic and ebullient.
 Flutes and oboes carry the main melodic theme against brass interjections and a string arpeggio idea ranging over a full two octaves (bars 1 and 10-11 and latterly pitted against the tutti choral sections).
-Clearly the imagery of the penetrating Divine Light engages with the joy that it engenders in the hearts of the righteous.
+Clearly, the imagery of the penetrating Divine Light engages with the joy that it engenders in the hearts of the righteous.

 When the choir enters, Bach uses an unusual structural principle that he had applied in the first movement of Brandenburg 2: following the ritornello theme, one or two bars of tutti herald the introduction of each of the four solo instrumentalists.
 Here the vocal soloists enter in the order S, A, T and B, using a theme derived directly from the original woodwind idea and first heard in the opening bars.